MicrosoftDocs/fabric-docs/docs/real-time-intelligence/user-flow-5.md

   - build-2024
 ms.date: 05/21/2024
 ms.search.form: Get started
-#customer intent: I want to learn how to trigger alerts based on Fabric events from the Real-Time hub.
+#customer intent: I want to learn how to set alerts based on Fabric events from the Real-Time hub.
 ---

-# Trigger alerts based on Fabric events in Real-Time hub
+# Set alerts based on Fabric events in Real-Time hub

 You can create alerts based on Fabric events (Azure Blob Storage events and Fabric Workspace item events) from event streams.
-This alert can be configured to do one of the following actions:
+The alert can be configured with one of the following actions:

 - Send an email
 - Send a Teams message